Lost calls, long wait times, and outdated technology — call center managers know the pain of running on poor technology.

 9. Conversational AI

-Using chatbots and intelligent virtual assistants, conversational AI provides automatic and personalized self-service options.
+Conversational AI using chatbots and intelligent virtual assistants, provides automatic and personalized self-service options.
+Conversational AI can also be used to personalize marketing messages or provide proactive customer support.

 For simple, repetitive inquiries like store locations or account balances, AI-driven chatbots deliver instant 24/7 resolutions through natural language conversations.
 This reduces call volumes so agents can focus on complex issues.